pivotal/docs-tap/supply-chain/platform-engineering/tutorials/my-first-supply-chain.hbs.md

 ## Next Steps

-Now we need to deploy this `SupplyChain` to your Tanzu Application Platform clusters where your developers will be creating the `Workloads`.
+Deploy this `SupplyChain` to your Tanzu Application Platform clusters where your developers will be creating the `Workloads`.
 For instructions, see [How To install a Supply Chain](../how-to/deploying-supply-chains/install.hbs.md).

 # Useful links